Shopify/shopify-app-js/packages/shopify-app-remix/README.md

 ##### Enabling this new strategy in your app
 > [!NOTE]
-> Newly created Remix apps from the template after February 1st 2024 will have this feature enabled by default.
+> Newly created Remix apps from the template after February 1st 2024 has this feature enabled by default.

 1. Enable [Shopify managed installation](https://shopify.dev/docs/apps/auth/installation#shopify-managed-installation)
 by configuring your scopes [through the Shopify CLI](https://shopify.dev/docs/apps/tools/cli/configuration).